un0btanium/FactorioScript/README.md

 # STANDARD => signal-Y signal-Z
 ```
 So, if you need *signal-Y* and *signal-Z* in your equations, just change them with this compiler statement.
-If you dont, your results will be messed up.
+If you dont do that, your results will be messed up.

-Just make sure your variable names start with a lowercase letter.

 ## Ingame Usage